-From small Scottish company to game-changer in digital health
+From small Scottish company to game-changing digital innovation

 Sitekit was founded by Campbell Grant as Bambi Engineering Ltd in 1989 on the Isle of Skye, providing computer control systems for the oil industry.
 The company’s remote location led to the development of expertise in electronic communications, file exchange, bulletin boards and early email systems as well as control systems.